29jm/29jm.github.io/about.md

 - Being able to run programs in usermode
 - Task switching
-- System calls from userspace
+- System calls
 - Program loading
 - 2D graphics library
-- GUI toolkit
+- and many more

 Note that I don't intend to have the best scheduler, the best GUI, or great performance: they will likely be terrible; but I want to have working versions of them, and to be able to show something working by June 2020.